2009 Oakland Raiders season: Local TV Blackouts

 In 2009, once again the Raiders struggled to sell tickets, resulting in 7 of their 8 home games being blacked out on local television.
-The Raiders were able to sell out their season opener, on Monday Night Football against the Chargers, thanks to a deadline extension from the NFL.
+The Raiders were able to sell out their season opener, on Monday Night Football against the San Diego Chargers, thanks to a deadline extension from the NFL.
 But, the remainder of their home games were not shown on local television, because the games didn't sell out.
-The Raiders finished the season tied with the Jacksonville Jaguars for most TV blackouts in 2009.
+The Raiders finished the season tied with the Jacksonville Jaguars for most television blackouts in 2009.
 But, blackouts are nothing new to Oakland fans, as the Raiders have sold out only 25 of 88 regular season games, since returning to Oakland.
-The Raiders had 3 games with attendances under 40,000, with their lowest attendance coming in week 11 against the Bengals when they drew only 34,112.
+The Raiders had 3 games with attendances under 40,000, with their lowest attendance coming in week 11 against the Cincinnati Bengals when they drew only 34,112.